michalwarchol/michalwarchol/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on my portfolio
+- 🔭 I’m currently working on battleships project
 - 🌱 I’m currently learning TypeScript
 - 🤔 I’m looking for help with my first job :joy:
 - 💬 Ask me about anything